usercalledred/GUI-rating-system/README.md

-The Java Student Rating System is a program designed to evaluate and manage student performance based on their grades.
-The system allows users to input student information such as name and scores, then automatically computes the average and assigns a corresponding rating or remark.
+The system processes the entered data by calculating the average rating for each student.
+Based on this computed average, it automatically assigns a corresponding feedback category.
+This helps in quickly interpreting the overall performance or satisfaction level of each student.